greateden/ANDIE-CodeCrafters/README.md

 ### Previous known issues that have now been fixed
 - When the median filter is applied, the outer ring of pixels is effected adversely.
 As it does not use a convolution, the same method we applied to the other filters to fix this doesn't work. (fixed)
 - For the remaining filters, when applied, the image will lose its outer ring of pixels each time they are applied. (fixed)
+- When the user opens the dialog to open a different file but then cancels, the selection function will break. (fixed)

 ## User Guide